Peterborough Transit: Routes

 There are ten main routes, three community bus routes, two Selwyn "the link" bus routes and a paratransit service.
 GO Transit also operates one bus from Peterborough to Oshawa.

 Routes

-Routes 2 - 9 operate seven days a week, routes 10 & 12 operate weekday service only, and route 11 is currently suspended.
+Routes 2 - 9 operate seven days a week, routes 10 & 12 operate weekday service only, and route 11 operates on Weekdays between September and April.
 All routes followed by an A or B are shorter, less frequent branch routes (excluding 7A).
 Community bus routes 22 & 23 connect to major plazas, malls, grocery stores, retirement and long-term care homes, medical clinics, and a hospital within the City of Peterborough.